venkyscafe/Docker/docker_network/README.md

 Step 12: Now if you try to go inside any of the login/logout containers and post installation of iputils-ping, we won't be able to ping upi_payment container as it will be created in a different subnet and vice-versa for upi_payment.

 > [!IMPORTANT]
-> In this way we will achive communication and logically isolated containers using Docker Default Bridge & Custom Network.
+> In this way we can achive communication and logically isolated containers using Docker Default Bridge & Custom Network Bridge.